snavarropino/dbEnumerator/README.md

 ## Backlog

 Several improvents are going to be added to dbEnumerator in order to simplify usage and include advanced features.
-Please look here (TODO: backlog)
+Please look here (https://github.com/snavarropino/dbEnumerator/milestone/1)

 ## Build status